Engineers Without Borders

 This mission of the Engineers Without Borders Club at Washington and Lee is to combine the efforts of students of all majors and interests in a collaborative effort with the EWB Chapter at Virginia Military Institute in order to enhance the living conditions of developing areas worldwide.
 Through this effort, students will learn about poverty stricken areas, combining their efforts in a creative way to work as a team to design and implement sustainable engineering solutions to improve the basic standard of living for these communities in the developing world.

-To read about our current projects, view our latest photos from recent trips and projects; you can subscribe to our blog site for W&L Engineers without Borders or our facebook page for W&L and VMI Engineers without Borders.
+To read about our current projects, view our latest photos from recent trips and projects; you can subscribe to our blog site for W&L Engineers without Borders or our facebook page for W&LEngineers without Borders Club.

 The EWB Organization is focused on providing interested students the opportunity to apply their diverse academic backgrounds in a real-life situation for the benefit of those lacking basic human needs, such as drinking water.
 Students in the club work with the EWB Chapter at VMI to design and implement sustainable engineering, biological, anthropological and business projects to transform communities into healthier, more productive areas.
 A portion of the project will be completed on campus.
 On campus duties include, but are not limited to; engineering design, potential economical, medical and environmental impact studies, and researching ways to increase a community's income to not only aid them in the present, but in the future as well.